 Sign up for or unsubscribe from updates related to the New Park at 20 Castlefield Ave.

-This project has been classified as an Involve based on the International Association of Public Participation Spectrum.
-This means we invite ideas and aspirations for the design and obtain public feedback on existing analysis, alternatives and/or proposals.
+This project has been classified as an Involve project based on the International Association of Public Participation Spectrum.
+This means we work directly with the public and stakeholders throughout the design process to ensure that ideas and aspirations are understood and considered for the design of the new park and its features.

-In this phase of the engagement process, the project team collected feedback to develop a draft vision statement, guiding principles and big moves which will guide the development of park design options in Community Engagement Phase 2.
+In this phase, the project team collected feedback to develop a draft vision statement, guiding principles and big moves which will guide the development of park design options in Community Engagement Phase 2.

 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.